-Build your workspace mapping by selecting a depot, folder, or file and using the Include T, Exclude T, and Clear T buttons above the field; or right-click and select the Include, Exclude, and Clear options in the context menu.
+Build your workspace mapping by selecting a depot, folder, or file and using the Include The Security Selection, and Clear Selection above the field.

+Alternatively, right-click and select the Include, Exclude, and Clear options in the context menu.

-For more information about mapping workspaces, including an example, see "Define a workspace view" on page 26.
+For more information about mapping workspaces, including an example, see "Define a workspace view" on page 28.

-Stream depots:
+Stream depots (structured branching):